ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 Experiment Directory Structure
 --------------------------------
-When the user generates an experiment using the ``generate_FV3LAM_wflow.sh`` script (:numref:`Step %s <GenerateForecast>`), a user-defined experimental directory is created based on information specified in the ``config.sh`` file. :numref:`Table %s <ExptDirStructure>` shouws the contents of the experiment directory before the experiment workflow is run.
+When the user generates an experiment using the ``generate_FV3LAM_wflow.sh`` script (:numref:`Step %s <GenerateWorkflow>`), a user-defined experimental directory is created based on information specified in the ``config.sh`` file. :numref:`Table %s <ExptDirStructure>` shows the contents of the experiment directory before the experiment workflow is run.

 .. _ExptDirStructure: